PHIUS+ 2015: Passive Building Standard -- North America

 - The designer focuses first on reducing heating and cooling energy use by passive means with envelope improvement and including some mechanical devices.
 In so doing they are guided by cost-competitively meeting the pass/fail energy metrics per the given climate.

 - Next, the designer must reduce the total energy demand of the project by selecting efficient equipment and adding some renewables.
 In so doing, they are guided to meet the source energy criterion which assures meeting the fair share global carbon limit.

 - The project must finally achieve source zero with more renewable generation.
 This can be done at the time of construction or, consistent with the 2030 Challenge, by 2030.

 - The heating and cooling criteria are determined from formulas based mainly on local climate factors including degree-days, outdoor design temperatures and design humidity, and annual solar radiation.

 - The formulas were developed from lifecycle cost optimization studies.
 As a result, the heating criteria also depend secondarily on energy prices (on a state-by-state average basis), because higher electricity prices justified more investment in heat-saving upgrades.

 - The energy price effect was not statistically significant for cooling, thus the cooling criteria depend only on climate factors.

-- For now, there is an option to calculate the project peak loads in WUFI Passive/PHPP, or Manual J, and both options are listed for each location.
+- For now there is the option to calculate the peak cooling load in WUFI Passive/PHPP or Manual J, and both peak cooling load options are listed for each location.